 A welcoming introduction to wilderness arts, including simple survival knots, how to raise a shelter, filter clean water and craft the perfect marshmallow roasting fire.
 It will be easy to get tied up in how much fun we’ll have with this extremely useful skill week.

-Skill of the week: Weather & Renewable Energy
+Skill of the week: Rock Identification, Local History

 It’s EASY being GREEN